undeadinu/penrose-1/README.md

 ## Get up and running

+ 1. Clone the `Version2` Branch to wherever you please on your computer.
- 1. Configure your Project Configuration variables in `gulpfile.js`
+ 2. Configure your Project Configuration variables in `gulpfile.js`
- 2. `cd` into your root folder in terminal and run `npm install`.
-This will install all of the node_modules required by Gulp
+ 3. `cd` into your root folder in terminal and run `npm install`.
+This will install all of the `node_modules` required by Gulp
- 3. Once the node_modules have beern installed, type `gulp` into your Terminal window and boom.
+ 4. Once the `node_modules` have been installed, type `gulp` into your Terminal window and boom.
 You're up and running.

 ## How to's